modelscope/richdreamer/gpu_installation_guide.md

-# Richdreamer How-to
+# RichDreamer How-to Run on GPU

-The Richdreamer model is a text-to-3d model that used text inputs to generate high-quality 3d models.
+The RichDreamer model is a text-to-3d model that used text inputs to generate high-quality 3d models.

-To run the Richdreamer model, you are going to need access to a gpu.
+To run the RichDreamer model, you are going to need access to a gpu.
 I requested access to use my university\'s supercomputer, which is available free to their students.

-I connected to the computer using ssh and started an interactive session (python preinstalled).
+I connected to the computer using ssh and started an interactive session (Python preinstalled).

 System: Red Hat Linux 9.2
 GPU Used: NVIDIA Quadro RTX 6000

 You can see if your school offers these services or use a cloud gpu